Taroom: History

-The town was surveyed by Clarendon Stuart in 1860.

-Taroom is the oldest inland town in Queensland after Ipswich.

-Taroom State School opened on 11 April 1871 as a primary school.
+The town was surveyed by Clarendon Stuart in 1860.Taroom State School opened on 11 April 1871 as a primary school.
 In 1964, the school had a secondary department added to provide secondary education to Year 10.

 In 1883, Taroom police officer William O'Dwyer was killed after being struck in the head with a tomahawk by a man he was attempting to arrest near Wandoan.
 The suspect was immediately shot dead by an accompanying police constable.
 O'Dwyer died from his injuries thirty minutes after being struck, and was buried at Wandoan.
 A plaque was unveiled on 7 September 2012 by Assistant Police Commissioner Paul Wilson on a rock in front of the Taroom Police Station to commemorate O'Dwyer being killed in the line of duty.

 Taroom Aboriginal Mission operated until 1927, when it was closed and its residents moved to Woorabinda, Queensland.

+In the 1972 Taroom explosion, three men were killed when a stationary truck carrying ammonium nitrate which had caught fire exploded on the Taroom-Bauhinia Road, north-west of Taroom.
+The three men included the driver and two brothers from a nearby property who had ridden up to the burning truck on motorbikes to assist with the initial fire, which was believed to have been caused by a fault with the truck's electrical system.
+As the three men were standing near the truck, a significant explosion occurred which burnt out more than 2,000 acres of surrounding bushland, uprooted trees and left a deep crater in the ground where the burning truck had been parked.
+It was reported that the explosion was so loud that it was heard in Moura and Theodore with debris from the destroyed truck scattered up to two kilometres away.
+A memorial to the three men was unveiled in Taroom, which led to another one being erected at the accident site in 2013.